jaxisaway/imagination-insider/README.md

 python3 --version
 ```

-you should see something like `Python 3.10.0` or higher. if you get "command not found" or an error, you need to install python first. go do that!
+you should see something like `Python 3.10.0` or higher. if you get "command not found" or an error, you need to install python first. go do that silly!

 ## step 2: get the imagination insider folder